circletk/obsidian-canvas-roots/wiki-content/Data-Entry.md

 > **Reference:** For a complete list of all supported properties, see the [Frontmatter Reference](Frontmatter-Reference).

+## Quick Start: Adding Properties via Context Menu

+The fastest way to set up a person note is using the context menu:

+1. Create a new markdown note for the person
+2. Right-click the file in the file explorer
+3. Select **Canvas Roots → Add essential person properties**

+This automatically adds all required fields (`cr_id`, `name`) plus common optional fields (`born`, `died`, `father`, `mother`, `spouse`).
+You can also select multiple files and add properties to all of them at once.

+> **Tip:** See [Context Menus](Context-Menus) for all available right-click actions.

 ## Individual Markdown Notes

 Create individual notes for each person with YAML frontmatter containing relationship data.